What do you need planning permission for?

 The planning permission rules for porches are a little simpler than extensions and conservatories.

-- The ground floor area (measured externally) does not exceed 3 square metres
+- The ground floor area (measured externally) exceeds 3 square metres

-- No part of the porch is more than 3 metres above ground level
+- A part of the porch is more than 3 metres above ground level

-- No part of the porch is within 2 metres of any boundary of your home and the main road
+- Some part of the porch is within 2 metres of any boundary of your home and the main road

 Do you need planning permission for a shed?